aliaspooryorik/contentbox-docs/getting_started/index.md

 * Categories which allow you to quickly and easily organize all your content in whatever way you choose
 * An easy-to-use Media Manager which not only provides storage for your documents, images and other assets, but is also integrated into content creation tools to make using media in your content quick and easy.

-### Pages
+### Sitemap

-Let’s get started with Pages.
+Let’s get started with Sitemap.
-Inside pages on your right panel you see that we have set up filters to filter out the view of the pages.
+Inside Sitemap on your right panel you see that we have set up filters to filter out the view of the pages.
-You also have Global Actions: Delete Selected, Draft Selected, Publish Selected, Import, Export All and Show All.
+You also have Bulk Actions: Delete Selected, Draft Selected, Publish Selected, Import, Export All and Show All.

-#### Page Editor
+#### Sitemap Editor

-Inside Pages click Create Page and the Page Editor will open.
+Inside Sitemap, click Create Page and the Page Editor will open.
 Name your page by giving it a Title and ContentBox will give you the permalink for the page.
 By default, the Page Editor uses CKeditor for a WYSIWYG editor.
-ContentBox also offers different other editors that are available in your installation.
+ContentBox also offers other different editors that are available in your installation.

 > **Hint** Remember that editors are programmable so any module developer can actually register new editors in your system.

-The Page editor has markup support [button right beside Editor Button].
+The Sitemap editor has markup support [button right beside Editor Button].
 HTML markup is currently supported by default.

 ContentBox’s implementation of CKEditor comes with support for a number of plugins, including: